bbzaffari/SHT-30-31-ESP-IDF/README.md

 ---

-In toc, clock stretching is an elegant I2C feature that lets slow devices control the pacing — but if unused, the master must handle timing carefully.
+In I2C, clock stretching is an elegant I2C feature that lets slow devices control the pacing — but if unused, the master must handle timing carefully.

 ---